GedasFX/decky-cloud-save/README.md

 When running an installer, a web browser will appear and allow you to finish the configuration.
 Once you see the **Success!** message, feel free to go back to the Big Picture mode - the configuration is over.

+**NOTE**: If when running installer a store page opens to download a browser, download it, and restart the device to try again.
+Sorry for the inconvenience.

 ## Usage (Advanced)

 If you wish to use another provider other than OneDrive, Google Drive, or Dropbox, you will have to go to desktop mode and configure the provider manually.